 - Has an annual gross revenue of $25 million or more,

-- Makes more than half of its gross annual revenue from selling personal data
+- Makes more than half of its gross annual revenue from selling or sharing personal data

 Let's break down each of these requirements.